alamgirqazi/blog/_posts/2017-02-02-MarkManson.md

-> Ultimately, the only way to achieve meaning and a sense of importance in one’s life is through a rejection of alternatives, a narrowing of freedom, a choice of commitment to one place, one belief, or (gulp) one person
+> Ultimately, the only way to achieve meaning and a sense of importance in one’s life is through a rejection of alternatives, a narrowing of freedom, a choice of commitment to one place, one belief, or (gulp) one person.

 > To truly appreciate something, you must confine yourself to it.
 There’s a certain level of joy and meaning that you reach in life only when you’ve spent decades investing in a single relationship, a